WebEngineeringAachen/WebEngineeringAachen/README.md

 - a Keynote template
 - a DINA4 template

-All assets were created by [Fabian Huettenhoff](https://twitter.com/zuqbu).
+All assets were originally created by [Fabian Huettenhoff](https://twitter.com/zuqbu).
 A **big** Thank you for this!

 ## Code of Conduct